Operator

 Both are mature Kubernetes PostgreSQL operators, but they differ in approach and momentum.
 CNPG uses a declarative CRD model and has stronger CNCF community momentum as of 2026.
 Zalando uses Patroni + Spilo and has built-in PgBouncer pooling (CNPG requires a separate PgBouncer deployment).
 For new projects, CNPG is generally recommended for its more active community.
 Zalando is preferred by teams already using Zalando's Patroni-based stack or needing the team API isolation model.
 Neither provides database branching or developer self-service.

 No. Like all Kubernetes PostgreSQL operators, the Zalando operator creates clusters, not branches.
 To create a test copy of a database, you must provision a new cluster and restore from a backup or pg_dump.
 For large databases this takes significant time and incurs full storage costs per copy.
-Vela's copy-on-write cloning creates an instant branch in seconds — storage is shared for unchanged blocks, so a 500 GB database clone uses near-zero additional space until writes occur.
+Vela's copy-on-write branching creates a branch without copying the full database up front; unchanged storage is shared until writes occur.

 The Zalando postgres-operator is open source and still maintained as of 2026, but its release cadence has slowed compared to CloudNativePG.
 CloudNativePG, backed by EDB and in the CNCF sandbox, has had more frequent releases and a larger contributor base in recent years.
 For new projects, the community trend is toward CNPG.
 The Zalando operator remains a good choice for teams already invested in the Patroni/Spilo stack.